guptavinod/GettingStarted-FraudDectection/README.md

  5. Move to Project > CreditcardProducer
     - Run with Configurtaion: CreditcardProducer/src/main/scala/com/datamantra/producer/TrasactionProducer.scala : src/main/resources/application-local.conf (in Program Arguments)

- 6 This above step starts pushing transaction data into kafaka from where the DstreamFraudDetection Job will start consuming messages and work with generated Models and push data back to Cassandra after predictions.
+ 6. This above step starts pushing transaction data into kafaka from where the DstreamFraudDetection Job will start consuming messages and work with generated Models and push data back to Cassandra after predictions.

  7. Check Dashboard: Now you'll also see the Dashboard being populated with the Fraud Transaction Records.

 ![High-level Architectural Diagram](readme-images/FraudDetectionArchitecture.png)

-# What does the ApP DO?
+# What does the App DO?

   1. Initially we have 2 Data Sets - Customer and Transactions Tables.
 These Transaction table is having all the Fraud & Non Fraud Data classified based on Actuals (Not Predicted)
   2. Customer is stored directly in Cassandra Customer Table while Transcation is Split into 2 Tables Fraud-Txn and Non-Fraud Txn(Age & Distance fields are added in both Txn Tables using help of Customer Table)